 The Communities of Practice State Leadership page is a central location for all state/chapter association Presidents, President-Elects, and other future or experienced leaders to network with each other, share resources and best practices, and promote the distribution of timely information from the state and regional associations.
 Click here and join the conversation in the State Leadership Community of Practice today!

 The Paul T. Spraggins State Initiative Grants are awarded to select state/chapter associations of COE affiliates annually to promote activities across the country that will help state and chapter associations build their capacity to advocate for college and access programs serving low-income, first-generation students.
+Learn about the summer 2018 Spraggins State Initiative Grant winners here.
 Examples of past grant-funded projects include:

 Grant awards of up to $500 are available for state/chapter associations.
 Applications for a Spraggins Grant must include: